alisa17/server/documentation.md

 | POST    | `/v1/entries/fluke` | Increment/decrement number of flukes (likes) | string |

 This post request first checks if the entry has already been fluked by the current user: if so, the image is unfluked.
 If not, the image is fluked.
-The submission should take the format:
+The submission is an object containing the entry id & user id, e.g.:

     {
-      tba
+      entry_id: 1, user_id: 1
     }

 #### Response